krivard/codalab-worksheets-wiki/Quickstart.md

-Welcome to CodaLab Worksheets!
-This tutorial shows you how to use CodaLab Worksheets to run experiments and explains the basic CodaLab concepts.
-Running experiments in CodaLab is quite simple but does require a slight shift in thinking (not unlike switching from a procedural language to a functional language).

-CodaLab's philosophy is to give you full control of how you want to run your experiments and get out of your way.
-It just maintains the dependency structure of your experiments and takes care of the actual execution.
-A good analogy is Git, which gives you total freedom in terms of what to put in your repository, but just maintains the revision history.

-Once you sign up for a CodaLab account and sign in, click on `My Home`.
-Let's get started!

-## 5-minute Quick Start

 After signing up for a CodaLab account and signing in, click on `My Home` (your home worksheet, which is like your home directory).
 Let's do a simple sorting example.